-In all cases of non-traditional credit, a student must have an established TBCC transcript before the credit can be recorded.
+In most cases of non-traditional credit, a student must have an established TBCC transcript before the credit can be recorded.
 Non-traditional credit may not be used to establish the residency requirement.
-Students must submit a Non-Traditional Credit form to Student Services and pay a non-refundable fee.
-The Non-Traditional Credit form can be picked up at the Student Services Office.
 After evaluation the non-traditional credit will be recorded on the student's transcript.
 A maximum of 25% of required credit hours for a certificate or degree may be recorded through this process.